 However, Computer Vision has found a solution for this as well.
 Simultaneous Localization and Mapping are here for robots guiding them every step of the way, just like a GPS.

-And thus, our safety jacket is Simultaneous Localization and Mapping, better known as SLAM that helps it find locations and map their journeys.
+And thus, our safety jacket is Simultaneous Localization and Mapping, better known as SLAM that helps it find locations and map its journeys.

 HOW DOES SLAM WORK?